BTAMod/moon-mod/README.md

 Then you need to make a Sonic Screwdriver using redstone and iron.

-Then once your portal is assembled, right click it with the screwdriver!
+Then, once your portal is assembled, right click it with the screwdriver!

 But remember - there's __NO AIR__ on the moon!